Privacy

 These sections explain the job in plain language and set expectations for what the tool should do well.

 It should also avoid carrying hidden file details forward.
-Exporting through a fresh browser canvas keeps the visible result while stripping common source metadata before the file is shared onward.
+Exporting through a fresh browser canvas keeps the visible result while stripping common source metadata before the file is shared onward, so you are not leaking device or capture information along with the image.

 • Masking names, emails, phone numbers, and account identifiers